Proactive vs Corrective Maintenance

 Header image

-Imagine this: You’re in the middle of a crucial project, and suddenly – bam! – a key piece of equipment breaks down.
+Imagine this: You’re in the middle of a crucial project, and suddenly, bam!
+A key piece of equipment breaks down.
 Work grinds to a halt, stress levels skyrocket, and the repair bill?
 Well, let’s just say it’s not pocket change.

 Now, what if you could avoid this chaos altogether?
 That’s where proactive maintenance comes in.
 But does that mean corrective maintenance is all bad?
 Not necessarily.
 The trick is knowing when to use each approach.